 We will be using Semrush for this method.
 It is one of the top SEO rank tracker tools on the market because it helps you get more search traffic to your website.

-We use it on our many websites to gather competitive intelligence.
+We use it across our own websites to gather competitive intelligence.

 First, you need to sign up for a Semrush account.
 Note: You can use our Semrush coupon to get a better deal.